-Professional identity also comprises individuals’ social identity, a broader view of social identity based on the same desire to belong to a larger group with shared professional attributes (Ashforth, Harrison and Corley's, 2008).
-In health care, healthcare providers from various professions must collaborate to provide patient care during work.
-For that purpose, individuals from diverse professional, specialities, and cultural backgrounds are teamed in multi-cultural and professional teams consist of individuals who differ in language, rules, and norms that shape their distinct professional identities (Watson, Hewett, & Gallois, 2012).
+Professional identity includes both individuals’ social identity, and the congruent desire to belong to a larger group with shared professional attributes (Ashforth et al., 2008).
+In health care, providers from various professions must collaborate to provide patient care.
+For that purpose, individuals from diverse professional specialties and cultural backgrounds, who differ in the language, rules and norms that shape their distinct professional identities, are grouped into multicultural professional teams (Watson et al., 2012).

-Professional identity consists of a well-constructed set of attributes, values, motives, and experiences that define ones’ professional role (Warren & Braithwaite, 2020).
-The professional sub-cultures such as medicine, nursing, and administration, shape professional identity in a hospital setting.
-In turn, these sub culturs impact individuals’ well-being and their feelings, thoughts and behaviours towards the organization (Callan et al., 2007).
+Professional identity consists of a well-constructed set of attributes, values, motives and experiences that define one’s professional role (Warren & Braithwaite, 2020).
+Professional subcultures, such as medicine, nursing, and administration, shape professional identities in a hospital setting.
+These subcultures affect individuals’ well-being and their feelings, thoughts and behaviors toward the organization (Callan et al., 2007).

-Taking a broader perspective, Hewett, Watson, Gallois, Ward, and Leggett (2009) investigated the impact of physicians' professional identity on the communication between diverse healthcare professions and, as a result, on the quality of medical care given to patients.
-The authors found that speciality was the primary source of group identity.
-Their illuminating findings went beyond the internal properties of identity, informing the external impact on patients.
-The authors indicated that these identities triggered biased patient charts that reflected inter-group competition.
-Moreover, patient charts were biased to enhance in-group identity.
-The study also revealed that inter-professional competition over-diagnoses and ultimately patient owning could threaten patient’s lives.
-The authors argued that these dysfunctional communication patterns could not be mitigated through interpersonal skills training since it was rooted in group identities rather than lack of skills (Hewett et al., 2009).
+Taking a broader perspective, Hewett et al. (2009) investigated the impact of the professional identity of physicians on the communication between diverse healthcare professions and on the quality of the resulting medical care given to patients.
+While the authors found that the medical specialty was the primary source of group identity, their findings, extending beyond the internal properties of identity, shed light on the external impact on patients.
+They found that professional identities triggered biased patient charts that reflected intergroup competition and that were biased in ways that enhanced in-group identity.
+The study also confirmed that interprofessional competition can lead to overdiagnosis and may ultimately threaten patient’s lives.
+The authors argued that these dysfunctional communication patterns cannot be mitigated through interpersonal training, since they are rooted in group identities rather than in lack of skills (Hewett et al., 2009).

-While these studies investigated the formation and impacts of social identities on individuals, groups, and external steakholders such as patients, only scant attention was given to the interactive relations between power as an antecedent of social identity and social identities, which can enhance or decrease individuals’ power.
-In this respect, Miles et al. (2021) recently showed that the content of feedback given by healthcare professionals depends upon the social identity of the participants in the process (i.e. giver and receiver), an identity shaped by not only but also power differences.
-Despite these exciting findings, the authors overlooked an integration of leadership, a representation of power, with SI theory and their interrelations (Hogg, 2001a,b; Hogg, 2005), namely social identity theory of leadership
+Although previous studies have investigated the formation and impact of social identities on individuals, groups, and external stakeholders, such as patients, relatively little attention has been paid to the interactive relations between power as an antecedent of social identity and social identities, which can enhance or decrease individuals’ power.
+In this connection, Miles et al. (2021) recently showed that the content of feedback given by healthcare professionals depends upon the social identity of the participants in the process (i.e., the giver and the receiver), an identity that is shaped, albeit not exclusively, by power differences.
+Although these findings are valuable, the authors did not integrate the issue of leadership, a representation of power, with SIT and its interrelations (Hogg, 2001a, 2001b, 2005), namely the SIT of leadership.

-The social identity theory of leadership
+Social Identity Theory of Leadership